gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 Finally, you can run the gradient-ascent process using SciPy's L-BFGS algorith, saving the current generated image at each iteration of the algorithm (here, a single iteration represents 20 steps of gradient ascent).

+Keep in mind that what this technique achieves is merely a form of image retexturing, or texture transfer.
+It works best with style-reference images that are strongly textured and highly self-similar, and with content targets that don't require high levels of detail in order to be recognizable.
+It typically can't achieve fairly abstract feats such as tranferring the style of one portrait to another.
+The algorithm is close to classical signal processing than to AI, so don't expect it to work like magic.